 Suddenly it all fell into place.
 All the things I had observed over the years were there in black and white, and they all meant something really important.
 I was gutted that I had mis-read horses so often in the past.
 For me, Monty Roberts was the picture on the jigsaw puzzle lid.
 I had always known I had all the pieces (what had been termed as "a way with horses" - empathy, understanding, sensitivity), I just hadn't a clue how to put them together until I saw the picture on the lid.

-In 2002 I passed my Monty Roberts Preliminary Certificate of Horsemanship (studying under Kelly Marks), and in 2003 I became a Recommended Associate of the Intelligent Horsemanship Association.
+In 2002 I passed my Monty Roberts Preliminary Certificate of Horsemanship (studying under Kelly Marks), and in 2003 I became a Recommended Trainer of the Intelligent Horsemanship Association.
 I now have the best job in the world and my goal in life is to make myself redundant!

 I owe a huge debt of gratitude to all the horses and people who I have worked with over the years.
 Each one has taught me something, and each new acquaintance, both equine and human, continues to teach me something new.